Sudan travel tips

 • Don’t drink the water.
 Diarreah affects as many as 40% of travelers.
 It is not only the fact that water may not be potable or drinkable in most places but also that you may not be used to the same kind of water.

 • Public toilets.
 Public toilets are not available outside of Khartoum.
 This means bush toilets are the only way.
-Wet wipes and tissue paper come in handy.
+Bring hand sanitizertissue, liquid soap and wet towels to wash your hands.

 Local culture and customs